-This timing logic is realized by means of a mono-stable, which is activated through the trigger signal. iDur sets the discharge current and thus the timewindow width of the mono-stable, which in turns arms a watchdog-logic to check for a coincidence during this time span.
+This timing logic is realized by means of a mono-stable, which is activated through the trigger signal. iDur sets the discharge current and thus the time-window width of the mono-stable, which in turns arms a watchdog-logic to check for a coincidence during this time span.
 The larger the programmable current iDur, the shorter the window.
-The width of the time window is given by:

-Figure 9: Dead time and its resolution as a function of the iDur parameter iINV (27) sets the current in the output stage of the comparator.
+Figure 9: Variable dead time and its resolution as a function of the iDur parameter